aquasecurity/lmdrouter/README.md

 ## How to Use
 1. set the environment variable `LAMBDA_JWT_ROUTER_NO_CORS=true` to disable adding a CORS OPTIONS handler to every route automatically
+   1. If you do not set it manually - the default value will be `*`
 2. set the environment variable `LAMBDA_JWT_ROUTER_CORS_METHODS` to configure which CORS methods you would like to support
+   1. If you do not set it manually - the default value will be `*`
 3. set the environment variable `LAMBDA_JWT_ROUTER_CORS_ORIGIN` to configure which CORS origins you would like to support
+   1. If you do not set it manually - the default value will be `*`
+4. set the environment variable `LAMBDA_JWT_ROUTER_CORS_HEADERS` to configure which CORS headers you would like to support
+   1. If you do not set it manually - the default value will be `*`
-4. set the environment variable `LAMBDA_JWT_ROUTER_HMAC_SECRET` to configure the HMAC secret used to encode/decode JWTs
+5. set the environment variable `LAMBDA_JWT_ROUTER_HMAC_SECRET` to configure the HMAC secret used to encode/decode JWTs
-5. See https://github.com/aquasecurity/lmdrouter for the original README and details
+6. See https://github.com/aquasecurity/lmdrouter for the original README and details
-6. More TBD coming on how to better utilize the changes I have made
+7. More TBD coming on how to better utilize the changes I have made

 ## Sample routing example